Tomas-J-Gonzalez/tg/content/accessibility.md

 ---

-*This accessibility statement demonstrates our commitment to inclusive design and our belief that digital experiences should be accessible to everyone.
-We welcome your feedback and suggestions for improvement.*
+*This accessibility statement demonstrates my commitment to inclusive design and my belief that digital experiences should be accessible to everyone.
+As a designer, I see accessibility as fundamental to creating good user experiences.
+I welcome your feedback and suggestions for improvement.*